patriksimek/node-ctask/README.md

 In this example, ctask will execute one task per second up to 4 concurrent tasks (depend on number of workers spawned).
 Each task will end after 5 seconds and its worker will be released to perform a new task.

-Number of concurrent tasks is always equal to number of spawned workers.
-You can spawn and destroy workers as you wish.
-If you destroy all workers, the task with shared mode will not run.

-You can use ctask in single threaded environment with disabled task sharing.

 ### Controling tasks